 Leading-Edge Research Enhances Pediatric Care

-Clinical researchers at University Hospitals Rainbow Babies & Children’s Hospital, in conjunction with Case Western Reserve University School of Medicine, are continually exploring new therapies and novel approaches to enhance established treatments and patient outcomes.
+Clinical researchers at University Hospitals Rainbow Babies & Children’s Hospital, in conjunction with Case Western Reserve University School of Medicine and School of Dentistry, are continually exploring new therapies and novel approaches to enhance established treatments and patient outcomes.
 Not only does this research have the potential to benefit the patients involved, but it could also help other children throughout the country and even around the world.

-The Division of Plastic and Reconstructive Surgery’s Cleft & Craniofacial Center was one of just two centers in the country selected by the National Institutes of Health to participate in a five-year study to analyze speech development in children with cleft lip and palate.
+The Division of Pediatric Plastic and Reconstructive Surgery’s Craniofacial Center was one of just two centers in the country selected by the National Institutes of Health to participate in a five-year study to analyze speech development in children with cleft lip and palate.

-The Cleft & Craniofacial Center team has pioneered the use of resorbable fixation for craniofacial surgery, and osseointegrated implants for ear or facial reconstruction.
+The Craniofacial Center team has pioneered the use of resorbable fixation for craniofacial surgery, and osseointegrated implants for ear or facial reconstruction.

 Clinical Trials Help Discover New, Effective Treatments